BlueBrain/Currentscape/README.rst

 =================

 - `Python 3.7+ <https://www.python.org/downloads/release/python-370/>`_
-- `Numpy <https://numpy.org/> (automatically installed by pip)`_
+- `Numpy <https://numpy.org/> (automatically installed by pip)>`_
-- `Palettable <https://github.com/jiffyclub/palettable`_ (automatically installed by pip)
+- `Palettable <https://github.com/jiffyclub/palettable>`_ (automatically installed by pip)

 Installation
 ============

-Currentscape can be pip installed with the following line:
+Currentscape can be pip installed with the following command:

 .. code-block:: python

     pip install currentscape

-If you want to be able to run the Currentscape examples, you will need to also install the example dependencies.
-This can be done with the following line:
+If you want to be able to run the Currentscape examples, you will need to also install the example dependencies:

 .. code-block:: python